-- 3. During operating hours of 5:00 am to 7:00 pm, at the discretion of the Maintenance Supervisor or their designee, continue operations until either the highways are passable, headway can no longer be made, or conditions become too hazardous for continued operation.
-Operations may cease when road and weather conditions cause such operations to be ineffective. - 4.
+- 3. Highway Maintenance Supervisors may use State radio-equipped vehicles consisting of pickups, vans or cars for transportation between their workstation and permanent residence, and workstation and eating places, during those times when they are responsible for providing winter weather report updates.
+Travel shall be direct with no personal stops in-between.
+Highway Maintenance Supervisors also may allow Maintenance Unit crew members this same vehicle access while they are assigned the responsibility to make the winter weather report updates.
+Employees should review DOT policy DOT-S-ADM-3.0 for details on recording mileage when transporting work vehicle from their workstation to their permanent residence. - 4.
+During operating hours of 5:00 am to 7:00 pm, at the discretion of the Maintenance Supervisor or their designee, continue operations until conditions become too hazardous for continued operation.
+State Radio should be notified immediately whenever winter maintenance activities are being suspended.
+Prevailing road and weather conditions will be reported at this time and the Integrated Roadway Information System (IRIS) should be updated indicating that winter maintenance has been suspended. - 5.
 Operations between 7:00 pm and 5:00 am will be at the discretion of the Maintenance Supervisor or their designee.
 When highway and traffic conditions warrant, operations may continue after 7:00 pm if progress can be made and staffing is available.
-Use reserve operators to the maximum extent possible, so that regularly scheduled personnel are rested and available during their normal shifts.
-The Highway Patrol, local law enforcement or local dispatch, and State Radio should be notified immediately whenever winter maintenance activities are being suspended.
+State Radio should be notified immediately whenever winter maintenance activities are being suspended.
 Prevailing road and weather conditions will be reported at this time and the Integrated Roadway Information System (IRIS) should be updated indicating that winter maintenance has been suspended.
 Select routes may be designated to receive extended hours of operation on a routine basis.
 These routes will be identified on an as-needed basis by the Region Engineer.